Zaliphyr/DataTek_SmartCity/README.md

 # DataTek_SmartCity
-Final repo for project in Smart City project in IELET1002
+All code files used in our SmartCity project to deliver with our final project in IELET1002